Causal Inference of General Treatment Effects using Neural Networks with A Diverging Number of Confounders: Statistical inference

-Since the nonsmooth loss function may invalidate the exchangeability between the expectation and derivative operator, some care in the estimation of $H_{d}$ is warranted.
-Using the tower property of conditional expectation, we rewrite $H_{d}$ as:
+This section studies the estimation of $\boldsymbol{V}$ in Theorem \ref{thm:eff_IPW}. \begin{assumption} For every $d\in\mathcal{D}=\{0,1,...,J\}$, the conditional probability density $f_{Y|X,D}(y|x,d)$ is continuously differentiable in $y\in \mathbb{R}$ and the derivative is uniformly bounded. \end{assumption} Since the nonsmooth loss function may invalidate the exchangeability between the expectation and derivative operator, some care in the estimation of $H_{d}$ is warranted.
+By Assumption \ref{as:density_smooth}, the tower property of conditional expectation and Leibniz integration rule, we rewrite $H_{d}$ as: